achilles tendinitis – causes, symptoms, treatment at home & more

 know achilles tendinitis symptom

-The most common Achilles tendinitis symptoms is swelling and pain in the back of the heel and discomfort in walking or standing for long periods.
+The most common Achilles tendinitis symptom is swelling and pain in the back of the heel and discomfort in walking or standing for long periods.
 Other symptoms include tight calf muscles, limited mobility and warmth around the affected tendon site.

 what causes achilles tendinitis?